taxjar/taxjar-api-docs/source/includes/endpoints/_transactions.md

 - *The `transaction_date` may be a date '2015-05-25', an ISO UTC date/time '2015-05-25T13:05:45', or an ISO date/time with zone offset '2015-05-25T13:05:45-05:00'.*

+- *We recommend passing **positive** values for monetary amounts when creating or updating order transactions.
+Values will be signed automatically regardless of what you send in.
+Do not update existing orders with negative amounts to indicate a refund.
+Instead, [create a refund transaction](#post-create-a-refund-transaction).*

 #### Response

 Returns an `order` JSON object with details of the new order transaction.